 You’ve spent the past 9 months preparing for the arrival of your beautiful baby.
-Labor and delivery has come and gone.
+Labor and delivery have come and gone.
 Now its time for your 6-week postpartum check up.
 So much of life after delivery is focused on your new bundle of joy that you can sometimes forget to care for yourself.
 This is exactly why I believe the postpartum appointment is so important to you as a new momma – because it’s all about you!

 10 Questions to Ask at Your 6-Week Postpartum Appointment